 Technology is used in music to enhance pupils' learning experiences by using interactive, web-based music tools, for electronic composition and for recording performances to share music.

 Pupils have taken part in performances with other schools, working with the Orchestra of Enlightenment.
 The xylophone group have reached the final of Music for Youth, and groups have performed in the Norfolk Music Festival.
 Musical evenings have been held at school to showcase musical talents.
 A Gifted and Talented music group meets regularly with other schools to rehearse and play music together, with a lively end of year concert at a local venue.

-Through working with a number of peripatetic music teachers, the school is able to offer individual drums, piano, guitar, brass, flute, clarinet and strings tuition.
+Through working with a number of peripatetic music teachers, the school is able to offer individual guitar and piano tuition.
 If parents would like their child to start tuition, please speak to a member of the school office staff who will be able to provide you with further information.
 Letters are sent home regularly reminding parents of opportunities to learn different instruments.

-Pupils at Key Stage 2 also take part in free class ukelele, xylophone or mixed strings lessons.
-This has led to a very high level of attainment and enjoyment.
+Pupils at Key Stage 2 also take part in free drum lessons.
 Pupils develop listening skills which assist in learning across the curriculum.
 They also have the opportunity to listen to live music - for example, at Norfolk and Norwich Festival events.